divyashah/My_New_Website/mytodos.md

 #### TO DOs

 - [ ] **add more details on the current phd project**
+- [x] *download links in the description of each project are not correct*

 - [ ] for all the download link boxes (poster, slide, pdf, web, etc), add some icons there ...
 - [ ] also ensure correct name for each of the links ...